RackotRR/SPH2D/README.md

 Two-dimensional water simulation with weakly compressible smoothed particle hydrodynamics (WCSPH) method.
 This code is based on fortran code from ["Liu G.R., Liu M.B. - Smoothed Particle Hydrodynamics A Meshfree Particle Method 2003" book](https://www.worldscientific.com/worldscibooks/10.1142/5340).

 ### General
-Here are two versions of the program: based on **OpenMP** (SPH2D_OMP) and based on **OpenCL** (SPH2D_CL).
+Here are two versions of the program: based on **OpenMP** (RRSPH_OMP) and based on **OpenCL** (RRSPH_CL).
 Generally they use the same algorithms except nearest neighbour particle search (NNPS) modules:
-- SPH2D_OMP uses counting sort here;
+- RRSPH_OMP uses counting sort here;
-- SPH2D_CL uses bitonic sort (so here the maximum number of particles should be a power of 2) and binary search.
+- RRSPH_CL uses bitonic sort (so here the maximum number of particles should be a power of 2) and binary search.
 Though SPH is meshfree method, NNPS here uses mesh in order to accelerate pairs searching (method's described in [my report](https://github.com/RackotRR/SPH2D/files/10994545/_._2021_._._._.pdf)).

 Here are implemented dynamic boundaries based on Lennard-Jones potential.
 In several experiments I used them to simulate piston movement and generate waves by its means.
 Here is [my other report](https://github.com/RackotRR/SPH2D/files/10994558/_._2022_._._._._._._.pdf) on this topic.

 All the input is divided into particles data and model params.
 Particle data is generated with Python scripts or with PicGen tool.
 Model params can be filled in manually (based on default-generated params) or by the means of SPH2DParamsGenerator tools (Windows only).

-SPH2D_CL can efficiently load it in runtime, create `clparams.h` header and compile its programs with a lot of compile-time substitutions.
+RRSPH_CL can efficiently load it in runtime, create `clparams.h` header and compile its programs with a lot of compile-time substitutions.

 ### Install and run